The Evolution of Morality

 Interdisciplinary and combining the latest results from the empirical sciences with philosophical discussion, The Evolution of Morality is one of the few books in this area written from the perspective of moral philosophy.
 Concise and without technical jargon, the arguments are rigorous but accessible to readers from different academic backgrounds.
 Joyce discusses complex issues in plain language while advocating subtle and sometimes radical views.
 The Evolution of Morality lays the philosophical foundations for further research into the biological understanding of human morality.

 About the Author

-Richard Joyce is Professor of Philosophy at Victoria University of Wellington.
-He is the author of The Myth of Morality, The Evolution of Morality (MIT Press, 2006) and co-editor (with Simon Kirchin) of A World Without Values.
+Richard Joyce is Professor of Philosophy at Victoria University of Wellington and author of The Evolution of Morality (MIT Press, 2006).

 "Joyce's approach is refreshing, and he wears his learning lightly....
 [He] does an excellent job of bringing philosophy to the ordinary reader, using striking and quirky examples of different moral judgements....
 His bold, jargon-free approach means that this work is serious philosophy can nonetheless by understood by the non-philosophically trained layperson.", Matthew Cobb, Times Literary Supplement